Chronic disease– tag –

 From Beginner to Expert | Aging and Cancer Introductory Series – Part 1 Why Is Cancer Called a “Disease of Aging”?

 Introduction: Why Revisit “Aging and Cancer” Now?
 The phrase “cancer is a disease of aging” is something most clinicians and life science professionals have heard countless times.
-Yet very few of us have had the chance to carefully organ... -
+The phrase “cancer is a disease of aging” is something mo... -

 Science News